Sarah269/glowing-dollop/Bike Sales/README.md

 # Bike Sales

-This project aims to insights on which customers are purchasing bikes.
+This project aims to provide insights on which customers are purchasing bikes.

 Dataset:  AlextheAnalyst Bike Sales